lucasoshiro/GridGooseSV/README.md

 Communications following IEC61850 Specification", authored by Lucas Seiki Oshiro, Daniel Macêdo Batista and Natalia Castro Fernandes, currently (May 2025) under submission.

+## Funding

+This software is one of the results of the project STARLING: Security and Resource Allocation on B5G via Artificial Intelligence Techniques, funded by FAPESP (proc.
+21/06995-0).
+The development was also carried out with funding from FAPESP proc.
+2024/09448-9.